 \subsection{Forward problems}

-The objective of forward training is to solve the Buckley-Leverett equation by minimizing a composite loss function that includes residual loss, initial condition loss, and boundary condition loss.
+The objective of forward training was to solve the Buckley-Leverett equation by minimizing a composite loss function that included residual loss, initial condition loss, and boundary condition loss.
 The training dataset consisted of 10,000 collocation points within the solution domain, along with 300 data points to enforce the initial condition and another 300 data points to enforce the boundary condition, all generated using the Latin Hypercube Sampling (LHS) method.
-No labeled data is used for this process.
-The maximum iteration number is set at 20,000.
+No labeled data was used for this process.
+The maximum iteration number was set at 20,000.

 Initially, the hyperbolic tangent (tanh) function was chosen as the activation function across all layers.
-This setup, however, led to unphysical results where the solution values fell below zero at the shock front—contrary to the expectation that water saturation levels should remain within the [0, 1] interval.
-To remedy this, we transitioned to using the sigmoid function for the output layer's activation, ensuring the solution values were constrained within the appropriate range.
-This change led to a more accurate solution map as displayed in Fig.\ref{fig:Sigmoid_necessity}.
+This setup, however, led to non-physical results where the solution values fell below zero at the shock front, contrary to the expectation that water saturation levels should remain within the [0, 1] interval.
+To remedy this, we transitioned to using the sigmoid function for the output layer's activation, ensuring solution values were constrained within the appropriate range.
+This change led to a more accurate solution map, as displayed in Figure.\ref{fig:Sigmoid_necessity}.

-Subsequent subsections will explore the results from forward training for the base scenario, examine the sensitivity of PINN performance to various fluid mobility, incorporate gravity into the governing equation, and finally tackle a two-shock Buckley-Leverett model.
+The subsequent subsections will explore the results from forward training for the single-shock scenario, examine the sensitivity of PINN performance to various fluid mobility, incorporate gravity into the governing equation, and subsequently tackle two dual-shock Buckley-Leverett models.